 I’m always looking for things I can use to make snacks for the dogs in daycare and boarding.
 In the summer it gets hot and I like to provide a treat or snack that is not only refreshing but healthy.
 I like to make popsicles and well as water balls.
 They are no fun if they are just water so I add things like toys and fruits before or during the freezing process.
 Below are the fruits that are good for dogs and some that you should never give your dogs.

-Apples are a great source of potassium, fiber, phytonutrients, flavonoids, vitamin C. the seeds contain arsenic so be sure the core and seeds are kept away from your pup.
+Apples are a great source of potassium, fiber, phytonutrients, flavonoids, vitamin C. The seeds contain arsenic so be sure the core and seeds are kept away from your pup.
 Half an apple slice makes a good treat size.

 Bananas offer potassium and carbohydrates for dogs (1 inch is a good size treat).
 Bananas are a good ingredient for homemade dog cupcakes or biscuits.
 It will help keep biscuits soft.

-Blackberries are a great source of antioxidants (anthocyans), polyphenols, tannin, fiber, manganese, folate, omega-3s.
+Blackberries are a great source of antioxidants (anthocyans), polyphenols, tannin, fiber, manganese, folate, and omega-3s.
 They’re also high in vitamins C, K, A and E. Two or 3 blackberries is a good size treat.
 They stand up to being frozen in a popsicle or adding flavor to a cookie.

 Blueberries offer a rich source of antioxidants, selenium, zinc and iron.
 Blueberries also contain vitamins C, E, A and B complex.
 2 or 3 blueberries is a good size treat.
 This superfood can help your pup’s immune system.